wmde/wikibase-release-pipeline/docs/images/opensearch/README.md

-# Wikibase Suite Search Image
+# Wikibase Suite OpenSearch image

 [OpenSearch](https://opensearch.org/) is a search engine based on the Lucene library.